tuladhar07/Demand-Forecasting/README.md

-# Champagne Sales Forecasting: A Learning Journey with ARIMA & SARIMA
+# Champagne Sales Forecasting: A Learning Journey with Time Series Analysis

 This repository documents my process of learning time series analysis and demand forecasting.
-I've used the classic "Perrin Freres Monthly Champagne Sales" dataset to build a forecasting model using ARIMA and Seasonal ARIMA (SARIMA) in Python.
+I've used the classic "Perrin Freres Monthly Champagne Sales" dataset to build and compare forecasting models using both traditional statistical methods (ARIMA/SARIMA) and modern machine learning techniques in Python.

 ## About This Project

-As someone new to data science and forecasting, my primary goal was to get hands-on experience with time series data from start to finish.
-This project walks through the essential steps of data cleaning, analysis, statistical testing, modeling, and prediction.
+As someone new to data science and forecasting, my primary goal was to get hands-on experience with a complete time series project.
+This project is structured in two parts:
+1.  **Part 1: The Statistical Approach:** A deep dive into ARIMA and Seasonal ARIMA (SARIMA).
+2.  **Part 2: The Machine Learning Approach:** Applying models like Linear Regression, XGBoost, LightGBM, and Quantile Regression.

 The notebook `Champagne_sales_forecast.ipynb` contains all the code and my step-by-step approach.